dfuse-io/docs/content/docs/guides/graphql/_index.md

 ## Paginated Queries

-> Query the most recent transactions to an address with 3 documents per page
+Query the most recent transactions to an address with 3 documents per page:

 {{< highlight graphql >}}
 query {